The Story of Frisco

 Imagine what it was like going to school in a small mining town, or building the first log chapel, or being the first to ski down untouched slopes.

-Become a part of Frisco’s rich history.
 Living and working in Frisco is as much fun today as it was in the 1800s, but with all the amenities that present day can offer.
-And by understanding the town’s history, you’ll appreciate even more what Frisco offers today.
+By understanding the town’s history, you’ll appreciate even more what Frisco offers today.

 Frisco’s Interesting Past . . .

-Frisco’s history began with the Ute Indians who first traveled the region now known as Summit County.
-The first white men to come through this area were known as “mountain men” who trapped in the high mountain lakes for the thick coat of the beaver.
-The mountain men trapped in this territory from 1810 to around the 1840’s.
+Frisco’s history began with the Ute Indians, Colorado’s first and longest remaining inhabitants, to the region now known as Summit County.
+The first white men to come through this area were known as “mountain men” who trapped in the high mountain lakes for beaver from 1810 into the 1840s.

-The 1870’s ushered in mining to the area.
+The 1870s ushered in the mining industry.
 Founded in 1873 (officially chartered in 1879) by Henry Recen, the Town of Frisco quickly developed thanks in part to the locale’s many mines.
-By 1882 the permanent population reached 250 with two railroads, many businesses, hotels and saloons, not to mention “loads of mines.”
+By 1882 the permanent population reached 250 with two railroads, many businesses, hotels and saloons.
 The mining boomed lasted until 1918.

 Read Frisco’s history for a detailed explanation on how we came to being known as “Frisco”.